 The president is making a show of sitting down with small business owners and trying to convince them that a tax hike is good for the economy, as if fleecing the wealthy to enforce his vision for shared responsibility will do anything to benefit their companies.
-The Obama small business record speaks for itself.

 Fines, taxes, fees, penalties, regulations, blame, and threats.
 This is how the president shows American manufacturers that he cares.
 When Mr. Obama discussed manufacturing jobs from a Seattle Boeing plant yesterday he wasted little time bringing up tax breaks received by companies sending jobs overseas, a threat and needless reminder of the enthusiasm with which his administration wields its anti-business stick.